digidem/tile-downloader/README.md

-# tile-download-ui
+# tile-downloader

-A client-side user interface for selecting a region to download for use in offline tile scenarios.
-Downloads the tiles as a tar file directly to the filesystem as a tar stream without memory limits.
+Download tiles for a map region  without memory limits.
+Downloads the tiles as a tar file directly to the filesystem.

 Only works on Google Chrome.